-Donald Trump May Cost $300 Million To Tax-Payers In One Year
+Donald Trump May Cost Taxpayers $300 Million In One Year

 — Kathleen Smith (@KikkiPlanet) February 20, 2017

-The Presidential Records Act of 1978, 44 U.S.C., states that the official records of presidents and vice-presidents created or received after January 20, 1981, and mandating the preservation of all the records and statements by the president and the vice-president.
+The Presidential Records Act of 1978, 44 U.S.C., states that the official records of presidents and vice presidents created or received after January 20, 1981, and mandating the preservation of all the records and statements by the president and the vice-president.

-Independent noted that according to some legal experts, the deletion of messages that are made by the president is illegal, as it violates the Presidential Records Act.
+The Independent noted that according to some legal experts, the deletion of messages that are made by the president is illegal, as it violates the Presidential Records Act.
 The publication also addressed how former President Barack Obama’s team occasionally deleted the tweets but archived each and every one of them to avoid breaking the law.
-It is not revealed if the current president is also archiving his messages.
+It is unknown if the current president is also archiving his messages.

 What do you think of Donald Trump’s expensive trips?
 Sound off your views in the comments below.